-To assess the density of bibliographic data in Wikidata I counted the number of links between bibliographic items and other Wikidata entities in the sample of 1000 bibliographic items.
-In counting these connections some entities, such as those for language, were not counted so as to avoid inflating the estimate of knowledge density based on what are essentially administrative metadata.
-The properties that were counted are shown in Table 1.
+To assess the connection density of bibliographic entities in Wikidata, I counted the number of links between bibliographic items and other Wikidata entities in the sample of 10,000 bibliographic items.
+In counting these connections some entities, such as those for language, were not counted to avoid inflating the estimate of knowledge density based on what are essentially administrative metadata.
+The properties that were counted are shown in Table 2.

-The average link density for the sample of publications was 4.24, with the modal number of connections being one.
-Hence this part of the knowledge graph is relatively sparse with most publications having just the connection to a parent publication (typically a journal).
+The average link density for the sample of publications was 4.17, with the modal number of connections being one.
+Hence this part of the knowledge graph is relatively sparse, with most publications having just the connection to a parent publication (typically a journal).
 Some publication items are connected to other items via citation relationships, either as the source or the target of that relationship (i.e., citing or cited by).
-Less than a third of the publications were connected to an item for an author (hence most authors were “strings” rather than ”things”).

-[Table 1 here]

-Taxonomic coverage

-The primary motivation for this project is to be able to link every taxonomic name for eukaryote species to its original description using a unique identifier (e.g., a DOI) and ideally a link to a digitised version of that publication.
-The scale of this challenge was discussed in (Page, 2016a), and an attempt to do this for animal names led to my BioNames project (Page, 2013).
-I have done similar work for plants, although this is mostly unpublished.
-Preliminary data has been released on GBIF (Page, 2016), as a “datasette” (Page, 2018), and raw data dumps (Page, 2020b).
-My work on Index Fungorum is currently unpublished.
-Typically 20-40% of publications have been mapped to one or more identifiers, but only 15-20% of the publications currently exist in Wikidata.

 [Table 2 here]

 Author coverage

 The bulk of publications added to Wikidata treat authors as “strings” not “things”, that is, most authors are listed as names using the P2093 “authors name string” property, rather than as Wikidata items using the P50 “author” property (see Fig. 1).
-Ideally all authors of publications would be Wikidata items not strings.
-Realising that goal requires that all authors of taxonomic publications have items in Wikidata, which in turn is part of a broader goal of having a Wikidata item for everyone involved in taxonomic research (Groom et al., 2020).
+Ideally all authors of publications would be Wikidata items, not simply text strings, and indeed making that conversion is among the most commonly made edits (Fig. 4).
+Realising this goal requires that all authors of taxonomic publications have items in Wikidata, which in turn is part of a broader goal of having a Wikidata item for everyone involved in taxonomic research (Groom et al., 2020).

+[Fig. 6 here]